SgtCoDFish/bedrock-bootstrap/01-writing-debugging-machine-code/README.md

 `jr t0` unconditionally jumps to the address in `t0`, which has the effect of setting `pc` to the value in `t0`.

 So we conclude that the bootloader just immediately jumps to the address `0x2040_0000`!
-Let's try it out in a GDB session connected to Qemu with `nothing.elf` from the previous section:
+Let's try it out in a GDB session connected to QEMU with `nothing.elf` from the previous section:

 ```bash
 (gdb) nexti